 Wetland Plants are Excellent for Home Pond or Near Lakes and Swampy Areas

-If you've ever seen large ponds and wetlands on a property and wondered if you could have the same in your backyard, it's definitely possible.
+If you've ever seen large ponds and wetlands on a property and wondered if you could have the same in your backyard, it's possible.
 Homeowners can have a wetland right on their property without having to worry about its filtration system and function.

-The secret to a fully functioning wetland on your property is the type of native plants surrounding the water along with the gravel and rocks on the pond bottom, which act as a perfect filter.
-The water in a pond doesn't flow, which makes it harder to keep looking clear and bacteria free.
+The secret to a fully functioning wetland on your property is the type of native plants surrounding the water along with the gravel and rocks on the pond bottom, which acts as a perfect filter.
+The water in a pond doesn't flow, which makes it harder to keep looking clean and bacteria free.
 This is why most homeowners who want a pond will never attempt to install one.
 They feel like it's too much maintenance.

 The plants act as a natural filtration system for the water in the pond working alongside the rocks and gravel lining the pond's bed.
 Plants added to the pond create a filtering system which reduces nutrients and absorbs toxic compounds.

 The most recognizable plant around ponds is the cattail.
 These can grow wildly around the edge of a pond or wetland area.
 It's best to transplant them in the winter before they've started to grow.

 Pickerelweed is a plant that grows underwater.
 It's an aquatic plant that grows in shallow fresh water to over three or four feet tall.
 They have beautiful purple flowers, and the nectar of the flowers attracts bees and butterflies, which add to the tranquil beauty of the pond.